cmorman89/cmorman89/README.md

 ---

 ## **Status Updates:**

+**Note**
-**Note**: Temporary development break for NyxEngine as I focus on the job search these next couple of weeks!
+I have to take a temporary development break for NyxEngine as I focus on finding a job these next couple of weeks!
 If you notice less activity, the project is not dead -- just paused for now.

 ---